Darren Soto: Tenure

 In his second term, Soto worked with Val Demings and Stephanie Murphy to renew federal grants to the Central Florida region, including over $30 million for affordable housing and to prevent homelessness, $3.25 million to fund local anti-terrorism efforts, and $1.961 million for zero-emission Lynx Lymmo buses.

 Soto also assisted in securing federal grants of nearly $30 million for Hurricane Irma disaster relief to Polk and Osceola Counties, over $3 million for healthcare clinics in Osceola and Polk Counties, and $250,000 to improve Kissimmee and Winter Haven airports.

 During the COVID-19 pandemic, Soto voted for all four pandemic relief packages, including the Coronavirus Preparedness and Response Supplemental Appropriations Act 2020, Families First Coronavirus Response Act, Coronavirus Aid Relief and Economic Security Act (CARES Act) and the Paycheck Protection Program and Health Care Enhancement Act to help the nation combat the crisis.
 He has helped lead Florida’s delegation in securing additional supplies of remdesivir from his position on the Energy and Commerce Committee.
 On May 15, 2020, Soto voted for the HEROES Act, which passed the House and provided further pandemic relief.
 This legislation included his Save Our Homes Act, which helps homeowners save their homes from foreclosure by ending forbearance agreement balloon payments.
 On October 2, 2020, Soto voted for the updated HEROES Act.
 This compromise legislation amended the original bill, would provide further pandemic relief and passed the House.
 At the time of its passage, the Senate still had failed to pass a new pandemic relief package.

 On June 26, 2020, Soto passed legislation out of the House designating the Pulse National Memorial in recognition and memory of the 49 killed and 53 injured at the Pulse Nightclub shooting.
 He introduced this bill with Demings and Murphy.
 Upon its passage, Soto said, "Today, we remind the world that hate will never defeat love, grief can turn into strength and that a place of loss can become a sanctuary of healing.
 Together, we will continue to open minds and hearts.
 We will make the Pulse Memorial a national symbol of hope, love and light."

-On July 1, 2020, Soto voted for the Moving Forward Act, a national infrastructure improvement plan.
-Of the bill, he said, "As our nation continues to confront the coronavirus crisis, this legislation will create millions of good-paying jobs and equip our nation with the 21st-century infrastructure critical to growing our economy and helping our communities prosper for decades to come.
-Passage of this bold legislation also means more funding to help complete the I-4 Expansion quickly and safely."